How to Change Your Fixed Mindset to Growth: A Definitive Guide

 Think of mindset as an internal operating system.

-If it assumes growth, each repetition becomes an update—a process called neuroplasticity—the brain’s ability to rewire with focused effort and rest.
+If it assumes growth, each repetition becomes a system update—a process called neuroplasticity—the brain’s ability to rewire with focused effort and rest.

 Improvement stops feeling like self‑critique and starts becoming skill development.